 Prescription and over-the-counter drugs are permitted only when taken in standard dosage or according to a physician's prescription.
-Any employee taking prescribed or over-the-counter medication will be responsible for consulting with their health care provider to determine whether the medication may interfere with the safe and effective performance of the employee's job.
+Any employee taking prescribed or over-the-counter medication will be responsible for consulting with their health care provider to determine whether the medication may interfere with the safe and effective performance of your job.

-If an employee is or will be taking any drug, medication or other substance that could adversely affect their ability to perform their job duties, or impact their safety or that of other employees, it is the employee's responsibility to use appropriate report-to-work procedures to contact their supervisor about their inability to report to work.
+If you an employee are is or will be taking any drug, medication or other substance that could adversely affect your their ability to perform your their job duties, or impact your their safety or that of other employees, it is your the employee's responsibility to use appropriate report-to-work procedures to contact your their supervisor about your their inability to report to work.